AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/courses.md

 **Retired** -  After publishing a course, an author can move it to a retired state if he doesn't want the course to appear in course catalog for learners.
 You can re-publish or delete a course at this state.

-**Deleted** -  A course under deleted state is when it is removed completely from the Adobe Captivate Prime application.
+**Deleted** -  A course under deleted state is when it is removed completely from the Adobe Learning Manager application.
 Courses can be deleted by authors only when they are in draft state.
 You can also delete courses from retired state.

 ![](assets/lifecycle-03.png)